snowflakedb/snowflake-sqlalchemy/DESCRIPTION.md

 - v1.4.4(Unreleased)

-  - Fixed a bug that identifiers having percents in a non-compiled statement was interpolated.
+  - Fixed a bug that percent signs in a non-compiled statement should not be interpolated with emtpy sequence when executed.

 - v1.4.3(Oct 17, 2022)